 Nearshoring in Guatemala: What are the Benefits?

 Latin America has fast become an attractive destination for nearshoring, due to its proximity to North America, time zone crossover, and growing yet affordable talent pool.
 Nearshoring in Guatemala could be what your business is looking for.
+One of the countries in LATAM leading the way in nearshoring is Guatemala.
+It has the largest economy in Central America that continues to grow despite uncertain global conditions.
+Guatemala has a reliable infrastructure system, a strong manufacturing industry, and an increasing talent pool of young bilingual workers.

-These factors make nearshoring in Guatemala an appealing option for companies in 2023.
+These factors make nearshoring in Guatemala an appealing option for companies in 2024.
 This article will highlight the many benefits of nearshoring, especially for the IT, customer service, and tech industries.
+We will also look at what questions you need to consider before nearshoring in Guatemala, for example, what factors are involved in company formation in Guatemala

 Infographic by Biz Latin Hub on Foreign investment in Guatemala on an article about Nearshoring in Guatemala